Waving Hand

 How it works

-The Clyfford Still Museum use the Qi collections management system and Luna DAMS.
+The Clyfford Still Museum used the Qi collections management system and Luna DAMS.

-Our system harvests collections data using the Qi API.
+Our system harvested collections data using the Qi API.

-Our custom Mill then processes and rationalises the data, e.g. sorting years into decades, grouping categories where required, renaming fields into user-friendly terminology etc. This data is pushed into ElasticSearch and exposed to the user via Laravel, an open-source PHP framework.
+Our custom Mill then processed and rationalised the data, e.g. sorting years into decades, grouping categories where required, renaming fields into user-friendly terminology etc. This data was pushed into Elasticsearch and exposed to the user via Laravel, an open-source PHP framework.

 Using Laravel makes the system flexible and future-proof.

-Images are served through IIIF from Luna.
-Images IDs exist in Qi thanks to a pre-existing integration, which dramatically improves page speed.
+Images were served through IIIF from Luna.
+Images IDs exist in Qi thanks to a pre-existing integration, which dramatically improved page speed.

 System diagram